Parole records reveal Saskatchewan suspect's violent history | CBC News

 The parole documents paint a picture of a man who struggled with drug and alcohol use in late childhood and note that Myles Sanderson started using cocaine at age 14.

-The documents contain details of specific moments of rage, including a 2017 incident in which he forced his way into an ex-girlfriend's home, talking about a gang, and punched a hole in the bathroom door where children were hiding in a bathtub for protection.
+The documents contain details of specific moments of rage, including a 2017 incident in which Sanderson forced his way into an ex-girlfriend's home talking about a gang and punched a hole in the bathroom door where children were hiding in a bathtub for protection.

 Once outside the home, Sanderson threw a cement block at a woman's car windshield.
 A few days later, the documents say Sanderson threatened to murder a band store employee and then burn down his parents' home.